 On the other hand, chicken and turkey are very low in saturated fat and higher in polyunsaturates.

-Both red and white meats are good sources of protein.
+Both red and white meat is a good source of protein.

-Here is the vitamin content of all four meats based on the recommended daily allowance (RDA).
+Here is the vitamin content of all four types of meat based on the recommended daily value (% DV).

 As we can see from this data, all meats provide a decent range of vitamins.

 However, the major difference comes from the vitamin B12 content; red meat is a much bigger source of B12.